Kiruko: Role in Heavenly Delusion

 Kiruko first appears in Heavenly Delusion taking the appearance of a young girl who is guarding the teenager Maru while searching for a place known as Heaven after the death of his caretaker Mikura.
 Mikura had entrusted Maru's safety and a mysterious gun to Kiruko.
 Calling it Kiru-Beam, Kiruko uses this gun's power to protect Maru and herself during the journey while acting as a team to defeat giant Man Eaters who are attacking people; Maru has an unknown ability to instantly kill them on contact once psychically reaching their inner cores in battle; Kiruko labels it "Maru Touch".
 When Maru falls in love with Kiruko on their journey, Kiruko claims they are actually a boy trapped in their sister's body.

 Kiruko's true identity is Haruki Takehaya who was raised by her sister Kiriko, in an orphanage.
 The older sister, Kiriko, was a successful electro-kart racer while her younger brother Haruki hung out with the much-older Robin Inazaki, who was the leader of a group fighting man-eaters, while helping the child to be a stronger fighter to protect Kiriko.
 One day during a race, a man-eater attacks Haruki and Kiriko tries to save him.
 Haruki later wakes up in a hospital, but realizes he had Kiriko's body after the doctor operated on them.
 Months later, Haruki tries to find out what happened but the orphanage and everyone she knew is gone.
 As a result, Haruki became an odds job and takes the name Kiruko.
 During their journey, Kiruko and Maru form a strong bond and continue fighting man-eaters.

 They meet a man named Juichi who offers and upon meeting their people, they are given a van, which they call "Kirukomaru Mark II".
 In the Ministry of Reconstruction, Kiruko discovers that Robin is there.
 At the appointed time, Kiruko goes alone to tell Robin they are really Haruki in Kiriko's body, which causes Robin to suspect a man named Sakota did the operation.
-Robin handcuffs and violates Kiruko, who suffers an identity crisis.
+Robin handcuffs and rapes Kiruko, who suffers an identity crisis.
 However, Maru saves Kiruko, nearly killing the man in the process.
 Maru again confesses his love to Kiruko to protect them but Kiruko hates the way she let Robin violate their sister's body and cannot let Maru stay with them.

 When resting in a town, Kiruko meets Teruhiko Sakota, who transplanted her brain years ago after Kiriko was shot in the head.
 When Sakota sees Maru, he claims Heaven is Takahara Academy, where Maru was conceived and born until being taken to Mikura.
 Finally having a lead about Heaven's location, the duo continue their journey but Kiruko visits Osaka to find a Funayama Orphanage.
 There, they meet a man named Toru Funayama, who recognizes Kiruko as Kiriko, who he believes was killed by Robin before the orphanage was abandoned.